 Gamma is very mysterious, and invisible to us.
 We are told that it is in there somewhere, it just happens somehow, but we can never detect any evidence of it (except our histogram data does show its values).
 We do know our digital images use profiles like sRGB, which we know specify gamma 2.2.
 Unfortunately, what no one ever seems to realize is that this obviously specifies that our digital picture data is gamma-encoded.
 Unequivocally, all of the digital pictures in the world are gamma-encoded.
 It needs to be overtly said that all of our histograms specifically show this gamma-encoded data.
 We seem to ignore that.
 The technical stuff assumes it of course, but it never seems mentioned in any basics.
 The basics presented to laymen seem to just blunder around it, avoiding the subject, and which is no explanation at all, misleading at best.

-Gamma is a correction factor applied to data for all RGB images (moving and still images) to correct for the non-linear response of CRT monitors we used to view them.
-Yes, you will hear some sources incorrectly claiming gamma corrects for the human eye, but that's very wrong, the eye does just fine, thank you.
+Gamma is a correction factor applied to data for all RGB images (moving and still images) to correct for the non-linear response of CRT monitors used to view them.
+Yes, you will hear some sources incorrectly claiming gamma corrects for the human eye, but that's very wrong, the eye does just fine on its own, thank you.

 Here is the tricky part: There are two concepts involved - one is analog light in the real world, traveling through the air, and through our lenses, and including captured on the film, and also Raw data at the camera sensor itself.
 These are linear data, and analog.
 And then there is also the gamma-encoded digital data in the output image today - which is NOT linear (nor analog).
 All digital photo data is gamma-encoded.
 The word linear simply implies "not yet gamma-encoded".
 In the math sense, linear means data which graphs as a straight line, so that twice as much input will output exactly twice as much.
 Opening each f-stop is twice the light and half the shutter speed, that's an example of linear.
 Non-linear means the response does not exactly track the original data.
 Gamma is an exponential math curve, not linear, and common usage comes to be that "linear" in video work often simply denotes "not yet gamma-encoded".
 Because, it will be, before it goes into a RGB image file.
 The Raw data is still linear at the digital sensor itself, and in Raw data, but all output RGB data has been gamma-encoded.